domschrei/netcat-file-bridge/mallob/README.md

 * (Launch Mallob)
 * FIRST execute `netcat-file-bridge/mallob/setup_interface_at_mallob.sh` from the base directory on machine M
 * THEN execute `netcat-file-bridge/mallob/setup_interface_at_client.sh` from the base directory on machine C
+* **Important** - After you are done, execute `netcat-file-bridge/teardown.sh` on *both* machines to kill the remaining background processes.
+If you do not follow this step, among other problems, subsequent connections will fail.

 The scripts work as follows: